Vibration White Finger Claims

 Can my employer penalise me for making a claim against them?

 All UK employees are legally entitled to make a claim against their employer for any injuries incurred as a result of workplace liability.
 It is therefore unlawful for your employer to penalise you or make your working life difficult because you have made a claim against them.
 If your employer discriminates against you following a case, whether by dismissing you or treating you unfavourably, you would under most circumstances be able to make a further claim against them at an employment tribunal.

 Many employers see a claim for compensation against them as an alert of further potential hazards within the workplace and as such, many claims result in safer working environments for all members of staff.

-We are pleased to offer our services to clients on a no win, no fee basis.
+Your injury solicitor will be pleased to offer their services to clients on a no win, no fee basis.
 This means that you can pursue a claim for the compensation that you rightly deserve for your vibration white finger injury, without putting you and your family at financial risk.
 You only pay your solicitor a fee if and when they successfully win your claim.
 If your case is lost, you won’t pay a penny.

 How much compensation will I be awarded?

 The amount of compensation that a person may receive depends on various factors.
 These include the severity of the condition and the effect the condition has on the victim’s life.
 For relatively minor cases of VWF, the Courts recommend compensation of between £2,420 and £6,985.
 If the symptoms suffered are more serious, the amount of compensation awarded could be around £25,575 to £31,075.